The width of 5-dimensional prismatoids: Abstract

 \section{Abstract}

-Santos' construction of counter-examples to the Hirsch conjecture is based on the existence of prismatoids of dimension $d$ of width greater than $d$.
-The case $d=5$ being the smallest one in which this can possibly occur, we here study the width of $5$-dimensional prismatoids, obtaining the following results: \begin{itemize} \item There are $5$-prismatoids of width six with only $25$ vertices, versus the $48$ vertices in Santos' original construction.
-This leads to lowering the dimension of the non-Hirsch polytopes from $43$ to only $20$. \item There are $5$-prismatoids with $n$ vertices and width $\Omega(\sqrt{n})$ for arbitrarily large $n$. \end{itemize}
+Santos' construction of counter-examples to the Hirsch Conjecture (2012) is based on the existence of prismatoids of dimension $d$ of width greater than $d$.
+Santos, Stephen and Thomas (2012) have shown that this cannot occur in $d\le 4$.
+Motivated by this we here study the width of $5$-dimensional prismatoids, obtaining the following results: \begin{itemize} \item There are $5$-prismatoids of width six with only $25$ vertices, versus the $48$ vertices in Santos' original construction.
+This leads to non-Hirsch polytopes of dimension $20$, rather than the original dimension $43$. \item There are $5$-prismatoids with $n$ vertices and width $\Omega(\sqrt{n})$ for arbitrarily large $n$.
+Hence, the width of $5$-prismatoids is unbounded. \end{itemize}